-Welcome to the 26th Flickerfest International Short Film Festival.
-As we stride forward into another fun-filled and jam packed festival, I am thrilled that Flickerfest continues to be the most influential dedicated short film event on the Australian landscape.
+Welcome to the 27th Flickerfest International Short Film Festival.
+As we move forward into another film filled and jam packed festival, I am thrilled that Flickerfest continues to be the most influential dedicated short film event on the Australian landscape.

 Flickerfest continues its proud tradition of bringing world-class short films to Bondi Pavilion, celebrating and uncovering the most talented filmmakers the world and Australia has to offer.

-The Flickerfest team and special selection committee watched and reviewed over 2400 entries from across the globe, of which just 100 will be officially screened in competition; confirming that Flickerfest continues to attract the latest in cutting edge shorts from the world’s most exciting and innovative emerging filmmakers for our Academy® Accredited and BAFTA recognised shorts competition.
+The Flickerfest team and special selection committee watched and reviewed over 2500 entries from across the globe, of which just over 100 will be officially screened in competition; confirming that Flickerfest continues to attract the latest in cutting edge shorts from the world’s most exciting and innovative emerging filmmakers for our Academy Accredited and BAFTA recognised shorts competition.

 Once Flickerfest wraps up its 10-day celebration of short film in Bondi, we pack up all the highlights from the festival and hit the road on our 50+ venue national tour.
 It has been a joy to see Flickerfest extend its reach as the home of great short film across the country, and watching audiences warmly embrace the inspiring art of short filmmaking.

-2017 brings over 20 different short film programmes across the 10-day festival season.
-We are proud to announce that due to the outstanding home grown talent and creativity received this year, we have 7 Australian competitive programmes (up from 6 in 2016) in addition to the 5 international and 2 documentary programmes to make up our 14 film Academy® accredited competition.
-Shorts with an environmental theme compete in GreenFlicks and our youngest filmmakers duke it out in FlickerUp, our national schools competition, an exciting peek at the future cinema stars of tomorrow!
+2018 brings over 22 different short film programmes across the 10-day festival season.
+We are proud to announce that due to the outstanding home grown talent and creativity received this year, we will be screening 6 Australian competitive programmes in addition to the 5 international and 2 documentary programmes, which make up our Academy qualifying short film competitions.
+Alongside these competitive programmes our youngest filmmakers duke it out in SAE FlickerUp, our national schools and youth competition, an exciting peek at the cinema stars of tomorrow!

-Windows on Europe is back to showcase the best shorts from the European Union; the ever popular tribute to the Oscars programme presents Academy® Award-winning and nominated shorts; FlickerKids promises a delightful programme for young and young at heart; Love Bites, a romp through the quirky world of modern relationships is perfect for date night and Short Laughs takes you on a hilarious journey from the weird to the wonderful.
+The Best Of European Union shorts is back to showcase the best shorts from the EU in partnership with The European Union Delegation To Australia; FlickerKids promises a delightful programme for the young and the young at heart; Love Bites, a romp through the quirky world of modern relationships is perfect for date night and Short Laughs takes you on a hilarious journey from the weird to the wonderful.

 To all our partners who are acknowledged in this programme, I am extremely grateful for the essential and ongoing support they provide.
 We thank them enormously for their belief in us, which assists us in maintaining Flickerfest as one of the best short film competitions in the world.

 Behind the scenes, the many talents of the extremely hardworking Flickerfest team bring Flickerfest to life.
-My enormous thanks and appreciation must go to Festival Tour/Production Manager Shane Rennie, Festival Program Coordinator Lies Bruines, Production Coordinator Vicki Gutierrez, Festival Admin Coordinator Amy Hoogenboom, Industry Liaison Leigh Russell, and Festival Assistant Georgia Quinn.
+My enormous thanks and appreciation must go to Festival Tour/Production Manager Shane Rennie, Festival Program Manager Lies Bruines, Festival coordinator Amy Hoogenboom Production Coordinator Tatiana Velasco, Industry and Jury Liaison Leigh Russell, Marketing coordinator Lisa Audus and Festival Assistants Fabienne Neff and Assistant Betty Russ.
 And last but not least our Director of Projection Alan Butterfield, and projectionist Anthony Yeo.

-I welcome you to experience the best in short cinema at Bondi and across Australia this summer, as we celebrate 26 years as ‘The Home of Great Short Film’.
+I welcome you to experience the best in short cinema at Bondi and across Australia this summer, as Flickerfest celebrates 27 years.
+‘Now That’s A Short Film!’